Lotus Cars: International ownership

 Despite having employed designer Peter Stevens to revamp the range and design two new concept cars, by 1985 the British investors recognised that they lacked the capital to fund production and sought to find a buyer.
 In January 1986, Wickins oversaw the majority sale of the Group Lotus companies and 100% of North American–based LPCI to General Motors.
 After four months, Toyota sold GM its stake.
 By October 1986, GM had acquired a 91% stake in Group Lotus for £22.7 million, which allowed GM to legally force the company buyout.

 On 27 August 1993, GM sold the company for £30 million, to A.C.B.N.
 Holdings S.A. of Luxembourg, a company controlled by Italian businessman Romano Artioli, who also owned Bugatti Automobili SpA.
 In 1996, a majority share in Lotus was sold to Malaysian car company Proton.

 Lotus Cars was awarded the Queen's Award for Enterprise for contribution to international trade, one of 85 companies receiving the recognition in that category in 2002.
 Lotus cars wore the badge of the award for several years.

 On 24 May 2017, Chinese multinational Geely announced that it was taking a 51% controlling stake in Lotus.
 The remaining 49% was acquired by Etika Automotive, a holding company of Proton's major shareholder Syed Mokhtar Albukhary.

 In January 2021, Geely announced a joint venture with Renault–Nissan–Mitsubishi Alliance and its Alpine division to develop a range of electric performance cars sharing some of their future platforms.
 In April 2021, Lotus announced plans to produce only electric cars by 2028 and increase production numbers from around 1,500 per annum to tens of thousands.
 Geely and Etika Automotive provided two billion pounds (US$2.8 billion) to fund the changes.

+In November 2023, Lotus Cars entered the Indian market through a partnership with Exclusive Motors.
+The company introduced the Lotus Eletre electric SUV, launching it as one of the most powerful luxury electric vehicles in the country, priced at ₹2.55 crore.

 Lotus Technology Inc., the electric-vehicle division of Lotus, which has a different ownership structure (30% by Etika and the rest by Geely and Nio Capital), was listed on Nasdaq in February 2024, following the completion of a merger with a special-purpose acquisition company affiliated with L Catterton.
 After the listing, 10.3% of shares are held by the public.

+In August 2026, Geely consolidated Lotus Cars into Lotus Technology, by acquiring the rest of stake from Etika.